-Alice Lloyd College’s Social Science Division offers outstanding opportunities for students concerned with the social life of human groups and individuals through course study in economics, political science, psychology, sociology, history and business communications and administration.
-Degrees are available in Business Administration, Social Science (non-teaching), Sociology (non-teaching), Social Studies (teaching and non-teaching), and History (teaching and non-teaching).
+Alice Lloyd College’s Social Science Division offers outstanding opportunities for students concerned with the social life of human groups and individuals through course study in economics, political science, psychology, sociology, history and criminal justice.
+Degrees are available in Sociology (non-teaching), Social Studies (teaching and non-teaching), and History (teaching and non-teaching).

 Majors / Minors Offered

 What Can I Do with a Degree in Social Science?

 Social scientists study humans, human culture, and the relationship between humans and their environment.
 In other words, the total human experience is the field of study for the social scientist.
 Some areas outside of Academics where social scientists might find employment are:

 - Community Planning

 - Social Pathologist